francisquintallauzon/cvops/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to crim2023 Documentation's documentation!
+Welcome to crim2023 documentation page!
 ==================================================

 .. toctree::